pingcap/blog/tidb-on-arm-based-k8s-cluster-achieves-up-to-25-percent-better-price-performance-ratio-than-x86.md

 ## Benchmark purpose

 The following tests compare the performance of [TiDB](https://docs.pingcap.com/tidb/stable/), a MySQL compatible NewSQL database, running on an Arm-based Amazon Elastic Kubernetes Service (EKS) cluster and on an x86-based EKS cluster.
 The tests use an Online Transactional Processing (OLTP) workload, and the benchmarking tools are TPC-C and sysbench.
+For more information on the inspiration of the benchmark, please refer to [AWS Startups Blog](https://aws.amazon.com/blogs/startups/achieve-better-price-to-performance-for-tidb-graviton2-processors/).

 ## Benchmark environment